differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-22-replacing-rabbitmq-with-nginx.md

 It became clear later that there were a few problems with it:

-- If the agent never responds, or if the agent crashes, we had to write our own timeout logic.
+- We had to write our own timeout logic to handle cases where the agent never responds, or if the agent crashes.
 - If the agent responds late, we need our own logic to discard the unneeded response, since we've already sent a timeout response to the client.
 - It was difficult to add rate-limiting.
-- It made it difficult to diagnose problems.
+- It made it difficult to diagnose problems, because of the disconnected nature of the system.
-- As the amount of traffic grew, RabbitMQ became overwhelmed, and harder to manage.
-To be fair, we were using RabbitMQ for a _lot_ of other things at the time, so it could have been something else that pushed it over the edge.
+- As the amount of traffic grew, we found we were putting a lot of strain on RabbitMQ, which we were using for many other things as well.
 - Because of the simple request/response scheme, it would have been extremely difficult to add streaming (chunked encoding) or websockets later.
 As it happens, we never really got around to it, but it wouldn't have been a good fit for a simple request/response mechanism.